Yousinator/ChurnSage/README.md

 # ChurnSage: Advanced Customer Churn Prediction
+> [!Warning]
+> Repo archived as it has reached its final development phase, if you are interested in the project make sure to contact me anytime.

 ChurnSage is an AI-powered tool designed to predict customer churn with high accuracy.
 Leveraging a real dataset, the project involves extensive data cleaning, preprocessing, and model development using Python and [PrismaML](https://github.com/Yousinator/PrismaML).
 The best performing model is deployed through an interactive Gradio interface, making it accessible and user-friendly.